BIRDSgroup/Demixer/simulation/README.md

 ## Simulation

 This folder has the scripts used for generating the different synthetic data and running Demixer on them.
+If the number of samples are in hundreds (or < 100), then freebayes can also be run with -gvcf and --report-monomorphic options instead of variantcalling twice.
+Subsequently, positions without an alternate allele in any sample can be removed using bcftools with the AC==0 filter.

 ### Simulation 1
 Run ```python simulate_dataset.py 3``` for generating 10 subsets of data with 3 strains in each sample, followed by the execution of Demixer on each subset.